sarah-yo/sarah-yo.github.io/_pages/public-speaking.md

 # Public Speaking

 I love talking about security and making it accessible for all.
 Below is a selection of my recorded conference talks, webinars, and panels at industry events.
-If you are interested in me speaking at your event, please get in touch via the Contact Me page.
+If you are interested in me speaking at your event, please get in touch via the Contact page.

 ## Conference Talks & Webinars